calderonemmanuel314/matatag-science-cg-map/README.md

 cd kg_pipeline
 python3 assemble.py
 ```
-Output files are written to `/mnt/user-data/outputs/` — change the paths
+Output JSON files are written to the root directory (../).
+If you modify the pipeline, ensure your output paths in assemble.py map correctly to your local environment.
-at the bottom of `assemble.py` if you're running this outside that
-environment.

 **Tuning knobs**, if you want to regenerate with different sensitivity:
 - `build_edges.py` → `STOPWORDS` set and `MIN_KEYWORD_LEN` control what